pR0Ps/website/pelican/content/blog/fixing-save-corruption-ridiculous-fishing.md

 After trying out of habit to open the file in [Vim][] and having it hang (oops), I paged through the document with [less][].
-About halfway through the file, there was a line containing "&amp;lt;message&amp;gt;@eggbirdTBA Take it to the Smartypants Bar" (no, that's not a formatting error, in the plist there's XML data stored in a `<string>` element, requiring the `<` and `>` characters to be escaped) followed by about 200MB of garbage.
+About halfway through the file, there was a line containing `&amp;lt;message&amp;gt;@eggbirdTBA Take it to the Smartypants Bar` (no, that's not a formatting error, in the plist there's XML data stored in a `<string>` element, requiring the `<` and `>` characters to be escaped) followed by about 200MB of garbage.